nobody632/do-not-click/README.md

 # your-worst-nightmare
-This is over 200 megabytes of the least used emoji in the world https://nobody632.github.io/your-worst-nightmare/
+This is a display of anything an uncanny number of times https://nobody632.github.io/your-worst-nightmare/